Environmental Justice

 Overview

-The Southern California Association of Governments (SCAG) pursues environmental justice by implementing improved planning practices and meeting the federal and state requirements.
-Tracing roots back to the Civil Rights Movement in the 1960s and the environmental movement of the 1960s and 1970s, the environmental justice movement in the United States responds to discriminatory environmental practices, including toxic dumping, municipal waste facility siting and land use and transportation decisions that negatively affected communities of color.
-Several grassroots organizations founded during the early days of this movement in the SCAG region continue to advocate for a cleaner environment to protect all communities.
+Tracing roots back to the Civil Rights Movement in the 1960s and the environmental movement of the 1960s and 1970s, the environmental justice movement in the United States responds to discriminatory environmental practices—including toxic dumping, municipal waste facility siting and land use and transportation decisions that negatively affected communities of color.

-The federal government defines environmental justice (EJ) as “the just treatment and meaningful involvement of all people, regardless of income, race, color, national origin, Tribal affiliation, or disability, in agency decision-making and other Federal activities that affect human health and the environment so that people: (i) are fully protected from disproportionate and adverse human health and environmental effects (including risks) and hazards, including those related to climate change, the cumulative impacts of environmental and other burdens, and the legacy of racism or other structural or systemic barriers; and (ii) have equitable access to a healthy, sustainable, and resilient environment in which to live, play, work, learn, grow, worship, and engage in cultural and subsistence practices.”
+The federal government defines environmental justice as “the just treatment and meaningful involvement of all people, regardless of income, race, color, national origin, Tribal affiliation, or disability, in agency decision-making and other Federal activities that affect human health and the environment so that people: (i) are fully protected from disproportionate and adverse human health and environmental effects (including risks) and hazards, including those related to climate change, the cumulative impacts of environmental and other burdens, and the legacy of racism or other structural or systemic barriers; and (ii) have equitable access to a healthy, sustainable, and resilient environment in which to live, play, work, learn, grow, worship, and engage in cultural and subsistence practices.”
 (Executive Order 14096)

 Contact

 Help us keep our contact information updated.
-If you have any questions, or comments, please contact:
+If you have any questions or comments, please contact:

-Ms. Anita Au
+Anita Au

 (213) 236-1874